crcdng/tezos_statz/README.md

 ![](docs/ui.png)

-A small WIP demonstration app written in [Flutter](https://flutter.dev/) that allows to view Tezos blockchain data.
+A small WIP demonstration app written in [Flutter](https://flutter.dev/) that allows to view [Tezos](https://tezos.com/) blockchain data.
-On Android / iOS it includes a QR code scanner to scan the address.
-This web version doesn't have this feature.
+On Android / iOS it includes a QR code scanner to scan the Tezos address.
+The web version doesn't have this feature.

 Tezos Statz Demo calls the TzStats REST API provided by https://blockwatch.cc/